 But it doesn't end up in as satisfying a place and it simply cannot, with what it's trying to say.

 To describe much at all about this story of revenge would be to spoil and I won't be doing that here.
 Like any story-driven work of art, you really should experience all the story beats within the game.

 A few of those story beats don't quite land as well as they should.
-Also, a few po-faced guitar playing segments will likely strike a chord with some players, but for me they were a bit much.

 How this story evolves the relationship between Ellie and Joel is moving and great, but there's a lot more going on in this story than that.